broadinstitute/StrainGE/docs/straingst.md

 - *even*: Evenness of coverage.
 A value close to 1 indicates that the coverage is evenly distributed along the genome, a value close to zero indicates that only a small part of the genome is well covered.
 - *spec*: Obsolete
-- *rapct*: Estimated strain relative abundance.
-The relative abundance of the first strain is biased upwards because it included "core" k-mers that get discarded in next iterations.
+- *rapct*: Estimated strain relative abundance (relative to the whole sample).
 - *wscore*: Obsolete
 - *score*: Score used to rank each reference in the database at each iteration.
 A high score represents high confidence in this prediction.
 Scores cannot be compared across iterations or across samples, and it is possible that a strain